Kurogami2134/p3rdml_modman/README.md

 Mods are stored as folders, containing a `mod.ini` file, and any other relevant mod files.

+If 'preview.png' exists within the mod's folder, it will be displayed in the mod list.
+This image must be 166x166 pixels in size.

 The mod manager currently supports three types of mods.

 * At least one example of each type of mod is included in the release.